Oslo Airport Guide (OSL)

 Located north of Oslo in Gardermoen, Oslo Airport is the largest of the three airports that serve the Norwegian capital.
 Our Oslo Airport guide provides essential contact details, as well as information pertaining to terminal facilities, transportation routes and nearby hotels.

 A major construction project, known as 'T2', is currently underway at the airport.
-The project, which is set to be completed in 2017, will almost double the size of the airport facility and includes the opening of a brand new terminal.
+The extension project, which is set to be completed in the Spring of 2017, will almost double the size of the airport facility.

 There is a staffed information desk in the arrivals hall, offering hotel reservation and tourist information services.